alopatindev/qdevicemonitor/README.md

 Troubleshooting
 ---------------

-### iOS devices are not recognized on GNU/Linux?
+### iOS devices are not recognized?
-Did you confirm from the device you trust this computer?
-Good.
+Make sure that you confirmed from the device that you trust this computer.

+#### on GNU/Linux
 If you've just installed **usbmuxd** (as dependence) it probably didn't run automatically as you plugged in the device.
 If so—try **udevadm control --reload** or run usbmuxd manually.

+#### on Windows
+Make sure you've installed [iTunes](https://www.apple.com/itunes/download/) and checked that it runs and understands your device.

 License
 -------